-The member corporation of the combined group that is responsible for filing this form shall be designated the payer corporation.
-Any other corporations included in the combined return shall be designated member corporations, and must each file Form CT-3-S-A/C, Report by an S Corporation Included in a Combined Franchise Tax Return, except a nontaxpayer included in the group.
+The member corporation of the combined group that is responsible for filing this form is designated the payer corporation.
+Any other corporations included in the combined return are designated member corporations, and must each file Form CT-3-S-A/C, Report by an S Corporation Included in a Combined Franchise Tax Return, except a nontaxpayer included in the group.